Show me content for:

 - Internet-ID Server — specify which Internet-ID server to use

 - Use an old Internet-ID protocol (5.0) — this option was added for compatibility with older versions

-- Password — Host access password used for Remote Utilities security authorization
+- Password - enter the password for Remote Utilities Security authorization

 - Auto-logon — enable Auto-logon

 - Check online status for direct connections — enable online status checks for direct connections (learn about statuses)